Statement on Biblical Morality

-Wake Christian Academy (WCA) stands firmly upon the historical truth claims and moral foundations of Christianity.
-This includes, but is not limited to, the biblical definition of marriage, the attendant boundaries of sexuality and moral conduct, and the clear biblical teaching that gender is both sacred and established by God’s design.
+Wake Christian Academy stands firmly upon the historical truth claims and moral foundations of Christianity.
+This includes, but is not limited to, the biblical definition of marriage, the attendant boundaries of sexuality and moral conduct, and the clear biblical teaching that biological sex is both sacred and established by God’s design.

-Parents or the legal guardians, who choose to enroll their children at WCA, are agreeing to support these and other basic biblical values derived from historical Christianity.
-Parents understand and agree that WCA will teach these principles and biblical values.
+Parents or legal guardians, who choose to enroll their children at Wake are agreeing to support these and other basic biblical values derived from historical Christianity.
+Parents understand and agree that Wake Christian Academy will teach these principles and biblical values.

-WCA’s Board of Directors urges parents to recognize their scriptural responsibility to provide their children with a Christian education and to understand that the primary responsibility for this task rests with the parents.
-(Deuteronomy 6:1–9, Psalm 78:5, 6, Proverbs 22:6, Ephesians 6:4).
-WCA was founded and continues to operate upon biblical values and the desire and commitment for Bible-believing Christian parents to enroll their children in an intentionally Christian environment.
+Wake’s Board of Directors urges parents to recognize their scriptural responsibility to provide their children with a Christian education and to understand that the primary responsibility for this task rests with the parents (Deuteronomy 6:1–9, Psalm 78:5, 6, Proverbs 22:6, Ephesians 6:4).
+Wake was founded and continues to operate upon biblical values and the desire and commitment for Bible-believing Christian parents to enroll their children in an intentionally Christian environment.

-WCA will accept students who are willing to support the school’s Confession of Faith, above-stated positions, and student conduct requirements, and whose parents are willing to allow their children to be educated and influenced in an intentionally Christian environment.
-Continued enrollment at WCA is contingent upon this same understanding and support by both the student and parents.
+Wake Christian Academy will accept students who are willing to support the school’s Confession of Faith, above-stated positions, and student conduct requirements, and whose parents are willing to allow their children to be educated and influenced in an intentionally Christian environment.
+Continued enrollment at Wake is contingent upon this same understanding and support by both the student and parents.

-WCA believes that to follow the teachings of the Scriptures regarding marriage and divorce we must affirm that sexual relationships outside of marriage and sexual relationships between persons of the same sex are immoral and sinful.
-We further affirm that heterosexual monogamy is God’s plan for marriage, and we regard sexual sin of the spouse, such as adultery, homosexual behavior, bestiality or incest, as the only biblical grounds for considering divorce, and then only when appropriate counseling has failed to restore the relationship.
-WCA abhors the trend to ignore God’s laws of chastity and purity, and vigorously opposes public acceptance of sexual promiscuity and all factors and practices that promote it.
+Wake believes that to follow the teachings of the Scriptures regarding marriage and divorce we must affirm that sexual relationships outside of marriage and sexual relationships between persons of the same sex are immoral and sinful.
+We further affirm that heterosexual monogamy is God’s plan for marriage, and we regard sexual activity outside of marriage as the only biblical grounds for considering divorce, and then only when appropriate counseling has failed to restore the relationship.
+Wake abhors the trend to ignore God’s laws of chastity and purity, and vigorously opposes public acceptance of sexual promiscuity and all factors and practices that promote it.
 The school maintains a biblical view of human sexuality that makes the sexual experience, within the framework of marriage, a gift of God to be enjoyed as communion of a man and woman, as well as for the purpose of procreation.
 Sexual relationships outside of marriage and sexual relationships between persons of the same sex are immoral and sinful.
-The depth of the sinfulness of homosexual practice is recognized, and yet we believe the grace of God sufficient to overcome both the practice of such activity and the perversion leading to its practice.
-(Exodus 20:14, 17; 22:19; Leviticus 20:10–16; Matthew 5:32; 19:19; Mark 10:11–12; and Luke 16:18).
+The depth of the sinfulness of homosexual practice is recognized, and yet we believe the grace of God sufficient to overcome both the practice of such activity and the perversion leading to its practice (Exodus 20:14, 17; 22:19; Leviticus 20:10–16; Matthew 5:32; 19:19; Mark 10:11–12; and Luke 16:18).